Requirements for returning a deceased person to the United States (COVID-19):

 Assistance in the event of a Death of a U.S. Citizen

 We can assist family and friends in the event of the death of a U.S. citizen in the United Kingdom.
 We can act as liaison in arranging the disposition of remains and help with forwarding personal effects.
 The family or legal representative must pay all funeral home charges, shipping costs for the remains and personal effects (if applicable).
 We will work with any funeral home selected by the family to ensure proper documentation for shipment of remains to the United States.
-We maintain a list of three funeral homes that are familiar with international shipping requirements.
+We maintain a list of funeral homes that are familiar with international shipping requirements.

 Even if no assistance is needed in making funeral arrangements, the death of a U.S. citizen, whether resident or tourist in the United Kingdom, should be reported to the Embassy or Consulate so that a Report of Death of a U.S.citizen Abroad can be issued.
 This document is necessary to settle legal and estate matters in the United States.